structured-query-language/structured-query-language.github.io/using-MATCH_RECOGNIZE-to-analyze-data-in-a-data-vault-effectivity-satellite.md

 > **Note:** Since Data Vault 2.0 is an insert only pattern, we do not update the existing record to set the `END_DATE`, instead we insert a new record with the `END_DATE` set.

 # Effecivity Satellite and Data Analysis
-The struture of an Effectivity Satellite lends itself to Longitudinal Data Analysis.
+The structure of an Effectivity Satellite lends itself to Longitudinal Data Analysis.
 You can identify patterns, perform timeseries analysis or even use the data directly in statistical learning model.

 ## MATCH_RECOGNIZE
 One way to analyze data in an Effectivity Satellite is to use SQL's MATCH_RECOGNIZE clause.